-Keys Please contact the SAO for keys to the main NELC office (Humanities 378A), building.
-The keys are free when you receive them, but you will be billed \$50 for each lost key.
+Please contact the SAO for keys to the main NELC office (Kaplan 378A), Reading will be billed \$50 for each lost key.

-Reading Room, the kitchen, the graduate student office, and the throughout the year.
+Room, kitchen, and TA spaces.
+The keys are free when you receive them, but you your copy code.
+Please DO NOT abuse this privilege.
+Copies are monitored throughout the year.
 You are given 200 free copies per quarter.

-Photocopies A copy machine is available for use in 378A Humanities.
-The last 4 digits of your running low or you have a request.

-UID is your copy code.
-Please DO NOT abuse this privilege.
-Copies are monitored contact the CDH Help Desk at 206-1414.
-Their hours are M-F 8:30-5:00 PM.
+A copy machine is available for use in 378A Kaplan.
+The last 4 digits of your UID is Photocopies something is running low or you have a request.
+Supplies directory) or contact the CDH Help Desk at 206-1414.
+Their hours are M-F Computers

-Supplies Supplies are located in Humanities 378A.
-Please contact the SAO if something is
+Supplies are located in Kaplan 378A and Kaplan 378B.
+Please contact the SAO if

-Computers For hardware/software problems or questions: Chris Tang (see HAG directory) or computer are connected to a printer from which you are welcome to print.
+For hardware/software problems or questions: Sevan Madadian (see HAG computer are connected to a printer from which you are welcome to print.
 The password to use the snefru.